Orientals as free weak $\omega$-categories: Background

 With this definition, Street showed in \cite{Street:fillers} that the nerve of any $\omega$-category is a \emph{complicial set} in the sense we recall now.
-(In fact Street proved something stronger; see \emph{loc.\,cit}.)
+(In fact, Street proved something stronger; see \cite{Street:fillers} for the precise statement.)

 \begin{definition} We say a morphism in $\msSet$ is \emph{regular} if it reflects marked simplices.
 In other words, $f : (X,tX) \to (Y,tY)$ is regular if $f(x) \in tY_n$ implies $x \in tX_n$.
 By a \emph{regular subset} $(A,tA)$ of $(X,tX)$, we mean a simplicial subset $A \subset X$ equipped with the marking $tA_n = A_n \cap tX_n$. \end{definition}